BehindTheCode/HelloWorld-Sparrow2/README.md

 Hello World - The Game
 =====================

 This is a game written by Andreas Wålm and was migrated to Sparrow Framework 2.0 by Joseph Caudill.

+A walkthrough of the migration is available on [BehindTheCode.Net](http://wp.me/p3HsaP-1b)

 ![Screenshots](https://raw.github.com/BehindTheCode/helloworld-sparrow2/master/screenshots.jpg)